IanHo2019/IanHo2019/README.md

 - 👋 Hi, I’m Ian Ho (Chinese: Zhuoyu He).
 - 🌱 I’m currently majoring in Econometrics and Quantitative Economics at [The University of Oklahoma](https://www.ou.edu/), USA.
-- 👀 My interested areas include International Trade and Public Economics.
+- 👀 My interested areas include International Trade and Firm Dynamics.
-- :computer: I'm familiar with Stata, Python, LaTeX, and Microsoft Office, and I'm learning R and MATLAB.
+- :computer: I'm familiar with Stata, Python, LaTeX, and Microsoft Office, and I'm learning R, MATLAB, and Julia.
 - 📫 How to reach me: ianhe2019@ou.edu.